Chintanjariwala/university-database-design/README.md

 # University Database Design

-Individual graduate course work; Designed and implemented a database for a university environment in ORACLE SQL*PLUS.
+Designed and implemented a database for a university environment in ORACLE SQL*PLUS.

 ## Overview
 This project involves the design and implementation of a database for a real miniworld environment based on the given database requirements written in natural languages.